MicrosoftDocs/sdk-api/sdk-api-src/content/ws2spi/nc-ws2spi-lpwspduplicatesocket.md

 req.umdf-ver:
 req.unicode-ansi:
 topic_type:
  - apiref
 api_type:
  - LibDef
 api_location:
  - ws2spi.h
 api_name:
  - LPWSPDUPLICATESOCKET
+f1_keywords:
+ - LPWSPDUPLICATESOCKET
+ - ws2spi/LPWSPDUPLICATESOCKET
 ---

 ## -description

 The **LPWSPDuplicateSocket** function returns a <b><a href="/windows/win32/api/winsock2/ns-winsock2-wsaprotocol_infoa?redirectedfrom=MSDN">WSAPROTOCOL_INFO</a></b> structure that can be used to create a new socket descriptor for a shared socket.

 ## -parameters

 ### -param s [in]

 Local socket descriptor.

 ### -param dwProcessId [in]

 Identifier of the target process for which the shared socket will be used.

 ### -param lpProtocolInfo [out]

 Pointer to a buffer allocated by the client that is large enough to contain a <b><a href="/windows/win32/api/winsock2/ns-winsock2-wsaprotocol_infoa?redirectedfrom=MSDN">WSAPROTOCOL_INFO</a></b> structure.
 The service provider copies the protocol information structure contents to this buffer.

 ### -param lpErrno [out]

 Pointer to the error code.

 ## -returns

 If no error occurs, **LPWSPDuplicateSocket** returns zero.
 Otherwise, the value of SOCKET_ERROR is returned, and a specific error number is available in <i>lpErrno</i>.

 <table>